Busayoatiku/alx-system_engineering-devops/0x00-shell_basics/README.md

-This script prints absolute path name of the current working directory
+This script displays current directory in long format